Expenses, Taxes & Refunds FAQ

 Can I refund a donation or get a refund for one I have made?

-The date and amount of the transaction
+).Transaction Details: Include the date and amount of the transaction.

 Taxes